particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 In this example, a Wi-Fi device (P2, Photon 2, or Argon) queries the nearby networks and passes the information to the [Google Geolocation API](https://developers.google.com/maps/documentation/geolocation/overview).
 This is a good use for data expansion because the Google API uses very verbose key names, and you want to maximize the number of access points for the best possible location results.

+The second part of this example shows how to store the last known location for the device in Ledger.

 ## Sandbox product

 In order to use Logic beta, you will need to: